Camping has become popular in Ireland, north and south, especially with local travel restrictions in recent years.

 Can I Hire a Tent and Equipment?

-So when we first started to go camping, the two options were to either borrow a tent from family or friends or buy one.
-I’m sure one of the reasons you are here is that you are looking for advice on which tent and possibly apprehensive about splashing the cash on a piece of expensive equipment that you don’t know you’ll actually need.
+So when we first started to go camping, the two options were to borrow a tent from family or friends or buy one.
+One of the reasons you are here is that you are looking for advice on which tent to use and are possibly apprehensive about splashing the cash on a piece of expensive equipment you don’t know you’ll need.

 Nowadays, through our friends at Explore 54, you can hire all the equipment you need….they can even come set it up for you!